A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Facebook Characterization

 \subsubsection{Assortativity}

 Depending on the type of complex network, nodes may tend to connect to similar or different nodes.
-For example, in most social networks high degree nodes tend to connect to other high degree nodes~\cite{Newman02}.
+For example, in many social networks high degree nodes tend to connect to other high degree nodes~\cite{Newman02}.
 Such networks are called \emph{assortative}.
-In contrast, biological and technological networks are typically \emph{disassortative}, {\em i.e.,} they exhibit significantly more high-degree than low-degree connections.

-In Fig.~\ref{fig:Assortativity} we plot the node degree vs. the degrees of its neighbors.
-We observe a positive correlation, which implies assortative mixing and is in agreement with previous studies of social networks.
-We can also summarize this plot by calculating the Pearson correlation coefficient, or \emph{assortativity coefficient} $r$.
-The assortativity coefficient of Facebook is $r=0.233$.
-This value is higher than $r'=0.17$ reported by Wilson et al in \cite{Wilson09}.
-A possible explanation of this difference is that \cite{Wilson09} uses the Region-Constrained BFS to sample Facebook.
-It stops at a boundary of a regional network and thus misses many connections to, typically high-degree, nodes outside the network.
+In Fig.\ref{fig:Assortativity}, we plot the node degree vs. the degrees of its neighbors.
+We observe a positive correlation, which implies assortative mixing and is in agreement with previous studies of similar social networks.
+We can also summarize this plot by calculating the Pearson correlation coefficient, or \emph{assortativity coefficient} which is $r=0.233$.
+This value is higher than $r'=0.17$ reported in \cite{Wilson09}.
+A possible explanation is that the Region-Constrained BFS used in \cite{Wilson09} stops at regional network boundaries and thus misses many connections to, typically high-degree, nodes outside the network.